 FAQs

-If your company’s NRR is above 100%, then you can rest assured that the business is growing.
+If your company’s net retention rate is above 100%, then you can rest assured that the business is growing.
 Its revenues are compounding on an annual basis, which makes it attractive to investors.

 High NRR can take the pressure off sales